A financially strong—and trustworthy—insurance company

 In a third-party research study conducted by Vernon Research Group, 99 percent of UFG insurance agents surveyed said that an insurer’s trustworthiness is important and the agents rated UFG as a trustworthy insurance company.

 UFG is a publicly traded company and has been listed on the Nasdaq Stock Market under UFCS for three decades.
 We hold a financial strength rating of “A” (Excellent) from A.M.
-Best Company.
+Best Company with a financial size category of X ($500 million to $750 million) and rank 77 on the list of Top 200 U.S. Property Casualty Writers in the 2016 Best’s Review.

-UFG was named one of “America’s 50 Most Trustworthy Financial Companies” by Forbes for the third consecutive year in 2016 and a “Top Workplace” by the Des Moines Register in 2015.
+In addition, UFG was named one of “America’s 50 Most Trustworthy Financial Companies” by Forbes for the third consecutive year in 2016 and a Super Regional Property/Casualty Insurer™ by Insurance Journal every year since 2006, as well as a “Top Workplace” by The Des Moines Register for the third time in 2016.

 Founded in 1946